What is Central Serous Retinopathy?

 The typical patient with central serous retinopathy does not require treatment.
 Most episodes of this condition are self-limited and resolve within 2 to 3 months.
 Simple reassurance to the patient that this will occur is beneficial.
 In some patients, the subretinal fluid persists for longer than this time period, and, in this setting, treatment is recommended.
 Thermal laser can be applied to the area of the retinal pigment epithelium that is thought to be playing a role in fluid accumulation.
 Usually, this treatment is quite effective and can be very useful when the area of leakage is well away from the center of vision.
 Other treatments, including a different laser modality called photodynamic therapy (PDT), can be used in certain situations.

 Many patients will recover vision back to the 20/20 level, however, patients will often report that vision in the affected eye is not quite as good as the normal eye even long after the fluid has resolved.
 Approximately 25% of patients develop a recurrent episode.
 There is also a subset of patients with significant retinal pigment epithelial abnormalities that are predisposed to attacks in both eyes, often simultaneously, and the prognosis in this group is much less optimistic, though with treatment many can maintain reading and driving vision.

 Schedule a Consultation

-If you are interested in learning more about Central Serous Retinopathy (CSR) please contact us at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.
+If you are interested in learning more about Central Serous Retinopathy (CSR), please call 800-VRS-2500 to schedule a consultation at one of our locations in Minneapolis, St. Paul, Blaine, Edina, Oakdale, Plymouth, St. Cloud and Duluth.